University Buddy Scheme

 Other ways to meet people

-As well as having a welcome buddy and being part of a buddy group, there are lots of other ways to get to know people.
+As well as having a buddy, there are lots of other ways to get to know people.

 Want to connect to a student in your School?
 Check your school welcome page for peer support schemes and other activities available.

 Looking for someone who is of similar age, cultural background, faith, sexual orientation or gender identity specifically?
 Find your place in one of the many Leeds University Union Clubs and Societies.

 The Buddy Scheme will match you with a student who’s at the same study level as you but if you’re a postgraduate student, you can also check the Postgraduate Hub.
 Are you a postgraduate researcher?
 Look out for opportunities to connect in the Doctoral College Newsletter.

 Want to practice a language?
 Our Language Zone offers Language Exchange opportunities.
 You can also join student-led Language Groups.